Frequently Asked Questions (FAQs) - Admissions

 - Can CSB attend an IEP meeting before a referral has been made to CSB, so that we can learn more about the program options at CSB?

-CSB does not attend IEP meetings for students who are not currently enrolled in our program.
+CSB does not attend Individualized Education Program (IEP) meetings for students who are not currently enrolled in our program.
 We are happy to send written information regarding our referral process as well as our range of program options, but are unable to attend IEP meetings or make recommendations or programming commitments for student who have not yet been referred to CSB.
 You (or the family) are also welcome to contact CSB directly for further information regarding the referral process and available programs.

 One thing we do highly encourage is that the district and/or family take a tour of CSB prior to the referral.
 This is a great way to see what CSB has to offer and familiarize yourself with our campus and programming.
 Tours are coordinated by Carla Shah, who can be reached at 510-936-5623 or cshah@csb-cde.ca.gov.

-- We received a letter from CSB stating that more information was needed in order for CSB to process the referral.
+- We received an email from CSB stating that more information was needed in order for CSB to process the referral.
 What's going on?

-- We received a letter from CSB indicating that the student has been accepted for an Assessment of Suitability for Placement.
+- We received an email from CSB offering our student an Assessment of Suitability for Placement.
 What is this?

 Events